Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Methodology

 \subsubsection{ORACLE}

 The ORACLE dataset was also collected in indoor conditions.
-It consists of 16 emitters each containing two long signals of length 4 millions recorded at the distance of 20 meters.
-Those signals are sliced into short traces of 256 I/Q samples each, similar as in the WiSig dataset.
-The number of samples per emitter is reduced to be the same as in the WiSig dataset, i.e. $4,000$.
+It consists of 16 emitters, each containing two long signals of 40 million I/Q observations recorded at a distance of 20 meters.
+Those signals are sliced into short traces of 256 I/Q samples each, similar to those in the WiSig dataset.
+The number of samples per emitter is reduced to match the WiSig dataset, i.e., $4,000$.
 The bottom line in Figure~\ref{fig:same_diff_scen} shows I and Q components of two signal traces from the ORACLE dataset; different patterns indicate that the messages of two signal traces are different.